-Daily life is a bit of a contrast between city life and also not having basic necessities.
-The township that Shiloh serves lacks proper bathrooms, running water, and electricity.
-Not a far walk from things we are used to in Western society, itís a striking boundary that is drawn between the two.
+Daily life is a bit of a contrast between the abundance of the city, while not having basic necessities in the township.
+This community lacks proper sanitation, running water, and electricity.
+Not a far walk from things we are used to in Western society, it's a striking boundary that is drawn between the two.

 Homelessness, drugs, and alcohol are issues that paralyze the people here and lead to things like unemployment.
 Unemployment is a huge issue that impacts the community.
 Overcrowding in conjunction with the unemployment issue results in elevated crime among the locals.